- Join Generation Green

 Generation Green Board

-Matt graduated from the University of Georgia with a degree in economics and currently serves as a team lead at Primary Capital Advisors.
-He is also a passionate conservationist and an avid backpacker and skier who loves to travel the world for an amazing adventure.
-Elder is currently teaching himself how to play the banjo and ride a unicycle.
+Matt Elder is a team lead at Primary Capital Advisors.
+He graduated from the University of Georgia with a degree in economics.
+Matt is a passionate conservationist and an avid backpacker and skier who loves to travel the world for an amazing adventure.
+Matt is currently teaching himself how to play the banjo and ride a unicycle.

-Joe is a native of Atlanta and a life-long resident of Georgia.
-He is a Development Intern with the Georgia Conservancy, as well as holding a fellowship through Outdoor Nation.
-Joe is studying English and Professional Communications at Southern Polytechnic State University, with an end goal of working in non-profit management or environmental public policy.
+Joe Thomas is a native of Atlanta and a life-long resident of Georgia.
+He is currently studying English and Professional Communications at Southern Polytechnic State University, with an end goal of working in non-profit management or environmental public policy.
+Joe served as a Development Intern with the Georgia Conservancy and held a fellowship through Outdoor Nation.
 When not working or in class, Joe spends his time following Atlanta and UGA sports, cooking, hiking, talking about public transportation in Atlanta, and playing with Winter, his black lab.